Understanding the Value of AdWords Impression Share

 - Do my PPC ads relate directly to the keywords on which I am bidding?

-- Is there a clear call-to-action on my ads which relates to the level of intent my keywords provide?
+- Is there a clear call-to-action on my ads which relates to the level of purchase intent from my keywords?

-- Does my website/landing page provide a good user experience and is the content specific to that of the keywords I am bidding on?
+- Does my website or landing page provide a good user experience?
+Is the content specific to the keywords I am bidding on?

 For more information on improving Ad Rank take a look at this article by Google’s own Chris Roat.
 If you would like to know more about how QliQ can help, or for free professional advice call 01635 800868 or contact us.